yireo/yireo-slides/slides/yireo/explaining_upward.md

 ---
 class: center, middle
-### If UPWARD is a proxy in between the browser and static files, and if this proxy is not caching anything, performance is better if you remove the proxy.
+### If a proxy in between the browser and static files is not caching anything, performance is better if you remove the proxy.

 ---
 class: center, middle
-### If UPWARD is a proxy in between the browser and static files, and if this proxy is not caching anything, performance is better if you remove the proxy.
+### In short: Do not use UPWARD for static files, but use Nginx instead

 ---
 # UPWARD and GraphQL requests